 That experience was in my mind that day while Michael and I were talking.
 I wanted to say yes but I had a million questions.

-I don’t remember his exact words, but he gist of what Michael said was “Don’t worry.
+I don’t remember his exact words, but the gist of what Michael said was “Don’t worry.
 You’re going to be great.
 I’ll help you and we’ll make it work together.”

 Michael is a really good guy.
 I trusted and respected him.
 So that was all I needed to hear.

-Looking back on it, in those first few months, I didn’t really understand the job.
+Looking back on those first few months, I didn’t really understand the job.

 Don’t get me wrong.
 I did some good.
 But I also had quite a few struggles.

 For starters, every time there was a problem, I went into Superman mode.
 Single-handedly fixing it at the speed of light.
 After all, I was a great coder and had an expanding set of knowledge of the entire system.
-And I was good at helping other developers fix their problems.
-That is why I got promoted to team lead, right?
+I was good at helping other developers fix their problems, that is why I got promoted to team lead, right?
 (Kinda.)

 Some of the team actually liked it at first.
 They acknowledged me for getting my hands dirty and being helpful and responsive.

 But some of the team didn’t like it.
 It came across as controlling.
-And the ones who liked it initially stopped liking it because they were making the same mistakes over and over again and not getting better.
+The ones who liked it initially stopped liking it because they were making the same mistakes over and over again and not getting better.
 Our weaker devs stayed weak and our stronger devs weren’t growing.

 There were more mistakes.
 Like when I waited too long to fire a bad developer who’s negative behavior was hurting the team.